 - Post Match

 Match Report: Complete the Line-Up Cards with match result, misconduct, and all other information requested there.
 Make clear the name and jersey number of carded players.
-Retain the SBPSL ID card of all players sent off.
+Retain the SBPSL ID card of all players and Managers sent off.

 Return ID Cards: Return the balance of the SBPSL ID cards to team managers.

 - For all matches: Within 24hrs of the match scan in or attach a photo of both sides of both team’s line up cards into an email and send the email to firstname.lastname@example.org.
 Photos must be clear so all information on the card is legible.

 - For matches with Red Cards including Double Yellows (players, coaches, spectators etc.): When a red card is issued you need to complete the following two steps: